lorforlinux/docs.beagleboard.io/boards/beagley/ai/demos/beagley-ai-using-gpio.rst

    * **pull-down** - In this state, the pin is pulled DOWN by the internal 50KΩ resistor
    * **pull-up** - In this state, the pin is pulled UP by the internal 50KΩ resistor

 For example, a command to read an input with the Bias intentionally disabled would look like this:

 .. code:: bash

-   gpioget --bias=disable hat-08-gpio 0
+   gpioget --bias=disable $(gpiofind GPIO14)

 Pull resistors are a foundational block of digital circuits and understanding when to (and not to) use them is important.